BorislavIvanov/Telerik_Academy/01. Programming/==Team Works==/03. C# High Quality Code - Teamwork/README.md

 ##Deliverables

-1. The original source code (project files, .cs files) without executables.
+1. The **original source code** (project files, .cs files) without executables.
-2. The refactored source code (project files, .cs files) without executables.
+2. The **refactored source code** (project files, .cs files) without executables.
-3. The unit tests – source code (project files, .cs files) without executables.
+3. The **unit tests** – source code (project files, .cs files) without executables.
-4. The refactoring documentation.
+4. The **refactoring documentation**.

+##Team Work Requirements

+* Obligatory use **Git** as source code repository and **GitHub** ([http://github.com](http://github.com)) as project hosting and team collaboration environment.
+SVN or TFS are not allowed for this project.
+* **Each team member** should have contributions to the project and **commits in the source control repository in 3 different days**.
+We acknowledge that this requirement seems a bit unnatural, but we want to track **how the team collaborates over the time** and that the **project is developed incrementally**, not in the “last minute”.

+##Other Requirements

+* Pack the project deliverables in a **single ZIP archive**.
+Be sure to avoid including large unused files in the archives (e.g. compilation binaries).
+Your archive should be up to 8 MB.
+Each team member should submit the same archive as a homework.
+* Be prepared as a team to **defend your project** in front of the course lecturers.
+You should be able to explain what refactorings have been performed and why.
+The documentation will definitely help you.
+Be prepared to **demonstrate how the unit tests cover the project’s functionality**.
+Preferably bring your own laptop to reduce the effort to setup your development environment and project workspace.
+* Be prepared to **show the commit logs** from the source control system to demonstrat.